rubenanlo/template-widgets/README.md

 ## Cloudinary:

-Handles the credentials to cloudinary to upload images.
+Handles the credentials to Cloudinary for image uploads.
 Make sure you save the following variables in a .env file:

-- NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME
+- `NEXT_PUBLIC_CLOUDINARY_CLOUD_NAME`
-- CLOUDINARY_API_KEY
+- `CLOUDINARY_API_KEY`
-- CLOUDINARY_API_SECRET
+- `CLOUDINARY_API_SECRET`

-This web application tries to simplify the process of adding images.
-Thus, it handles certain operations in the backend so that you can use a custom Container.Image component in the frontend.
+This web application simplifies the process of adding images by handling certain operations in the backend, allowing you to use a custom `Container.Image` component in the frontend.

-- Backend:
+### Backend:

-  1. save new images in the directory `public/assets`
+1. Save new images in the `public/assets` directory.
-  2. run the command `pnpm run import-image` in the terminal, and follow the prompts.
-If you are reuploading an existing image, delete it in the `/optimization/excludedImages.json` file.
+2. Run the command `pnpm run import-image` in the terminal, and follow the prompts.
+   > Note: If you are reuploading an existing image, delete it in the `/optimization/excludedImages.json` file.

+### Frontend:

-- Frontend: 2. use the [Container.Image](/components/ui/Container.js) component, and pass a prop named `name` with the name (without extension) of the image you want.
-That's it.
+Use the [Container.Image](/components/ui/Container.js) component, and pass a prop named `name` with the name (without extension) of the image you want.

-A couple of considerations:

-- The backend creates a file named `images.json` in the public directory.
-This file acts a repository of all the images with the alt, src, format, width and height.
-It also updates the file excludedImages.json so that the existing images are not being re-processed when adding new images.
-It uploads the image into your cloudinary account.
-It re-dimensions the image based on the user's input, and reduces the quality as per the user choice.
-It also checks among png, jpeg and webp, which format guarantees the lower file size, and turns the image into that format.
-While running the script, the user needs to choose the dimensions that are pre-determined in the file `getDimensions`, along with setting up a specific quality.
+> Important: The backend generates a file named `images.json` in the public directory.
+This file serves as a repository for all images, storing their alt text, source URL, format, width, and height.
+Additionally, it updates the `excludedImages.json` file to prevent existing images from being re-processed when new images are added.
+The backend uploads images to your Cloudinary account, resizes them based on user input, and reduces their quality according to user preferences.
+It also determines the optimal format (png, jpeg, or webp) to ensure the smallest file size and converts the image to that format.
+When running the script, users must select dimensions from the pre-defined options in the `getDimensions` file and specify the desired quality.

-- The frontend component Container.Image first checks if the image exists in cloudinary and renders the specific cloudinary component (CldImage) if it exists, if not, it triggers a fallback image (saved locally in the repo) plus it switches to Nextjs Image component.
-Since the CldImage is a wrapper of the Nextjs component, you can pass the same props that are saved in the images.json file.
-This way, you can also avoid having to hardcode the height and width of each image (a requirement to use Image component).
+> Important: The `Container.Image` frontend component first checks if the image exists in Cloudinary.
+If it does, it renders the Cloudinary component (`CldImage`).
+If the image does not exist in Cloudinary, it falls back to a locally saved image and switches to the Next.js `Image` component.
+Since `CldImage` is a wrapper around the Next.js `Image` component, you can pass the same props that are saved in the `images.json` file.
+This approach allows you to avoid hardcoding the alt, height and width of each image, which is a requirement for using the Next.js `Image` component.

 ## Show